Lori Loughlin Reportedly Saddened About Her Tarnished Legacy

 — CNN Breaking News (@cnnbrk) April 15, 2019

-As previously reported by The Inquisitr, Lori Loughlin and Mossimo Giannulli are allegedly planning to base their defense around the fact that they didn’t know the money they were paying the scandal’s ringleader, Rick Singer, was being used for bribes.
+As previously reported by The Inquisitr, Lori Loughlin and Mossimo Giannulli are allegedly planning to base their defense around the notion that they didn’t know the money they were paying the scandal’s reported ringleader, Rick Singer, was being used for bribes.

-TMZ reports that the couple plan to say they had no idea that college coaches and other administrators were given money in order to get the pair’s daughters, Bella and Olivia Jade, into the University of Southern California.
+TMZ reports that the couple plan to say that they had no idea that college coaches and other administrators were given money in order to get the pair’s daughters, Bella and Olivia Jade, into the University of Southern California.

 However, there could be a snag in their defense.
 Giannulli allegedly sent the assistant athletic director at USC at least $100,000 directly, which could prove he did know about the bribery.

-As many fans may remember, Lori and Mossimo are accused of wire and mail fraud after they allegedly paid $500,000 in order to have their daughters named as recruited rowing athletes.
+As many fans may remember, Lori and Mossimo are accused of wire and mail fraud after they allegedly paid $500,000 in order to have their daughters named as rowing athletes — to be admitted to USC under this basis.

-Following her arrest in March, Lori was fired from her jobs at The Hallmark Channel, which included movies as well as the popular TV series, When Calls The Heart.
-She was also fired from the fifth and final season of the Full House spin-off series, Fuller House, at Netflix.
+Following her arrest in March, Lori was fired from her jobs at the Hallmark Channel, a termination which ended her involvement in several movies — as well as with the popular TV series When Calls the Heart.
+She was also fired from the fifth and final season of the Full House spin-off series, Fuller House, with Netflix.

-So far, Lori Loughlin has stayed quiet about the college admissions scandal, revealing that she can’t talking about at this point in time.
+So far, Lori Loughlin has stayed quiet about the college admissions scandal, revealing that she can’t talk about it at this point in time.